 Bright highlights in the gardens

-The gardens are a delight in spring, home to an array of fragrant flowers – including a stunning display on the auricula theatre.
+The gardens are a delight in spring, home to an array of fragrant flowers – most notably the stunning display on the auricula theatre.
 A rare survival of nineteenth-century display gardening, the theatre was originally designed to show off prize specimen auriculas and to preserve the blooms for longer.

-May is the perfect time to see a bright display of potted auriculas on the theatre – a perfect spot to capture bright and colourful photographs.
+May is the perfect time to see the auriculas on the theatre.
 Later in the season, the theatre is adorned with a summery display of pelargoniums.